 Travelers who have rented a car often use it as a stopping point between Bucharest and Brasov, however, you can also visit it on a day tour from either of those cities as well; either on your own by train or bus, or as part of a group tour through Transylvania.

 Beautiful Castles in the Mediterranean

 You shouldn’t just visit for the gorgeous Mediterranean beaches!

 St. Hilarion Castle in Cyprus

-Sprawled across the summit of a rocky crag, this tumbledown castle is a combination of crumbling watchtowers, elegant turrets and stately royal apartments with gothic-arched windows, all contained within imposing fortifications.
-It’s an enchanting place to wander and try to imagine the people that lived, loved and fought within these mighty walls.
-But it’s the views take your breath away.
+Sprawled across the summit of a rocky crag, this tumbledown castle is a combination of crumbling watchtowers, elegant turrets, and stately royal apartments with gothic-arched windows, all contained within imposing fortifications.
+It’s an enchanting place to wander and try to imagine the people that lived, loved, and fought within these mighty walls.
+But it’s the views that take your breath away.

 There’s no public transport to St Hilarion; your only options are to hire a car or hop in a cab.
 Note that your approach is via a military road where photography is forbidden until you reach the castle.

 Contributed by Jo Amos of The Road to Wanderland